MikeData/docker_pinry/README.md

 # docker_pinry
-Learning only.
-Trying pinry via docker ubuntu
+This is just a leanring exercies for me.
+Trying pinry via docker ubuntu.

+I would advise againt cloning and using.

 ## usage